robert-solomon12/FIT-X-Logger/README.md

 ## Features
 * Full C.R.U.D.
 Functionality (in console versions only, see releases)
-* Search/Filter (see console based app releases)
+* Search/Filter (see console version releases)
 * TornadoFX GUI (attempts done, see releases)
-* Integrated with a SQL-Lite DB
+* Integrated with SQL-Lite DB

 ## Status